Observable Features of Tachyon-Dominated Cosmology: Abstract

 \section{Abstract}

-A Friedman-Robertson-Walker cosmological model dominated by tachyonic---faster-than-light---dark matter can exhibit features similar to those of a standard dark energy/dark matter or $\Lambda$CDM model.
-For example, it can undergo expansion which decelerates to a minimum rate, passes through a ``cosmic jerk,'' then accelerates.
+A Friedmann-Robertson-Walker cosmological model dominated by tachyonic---faster-than-light---dark matter can exhibit features similar to those of a standard dark energy/dark matter or $\Lambda$CDM model.
+It can undergo expansion which decelerates to a minimum rate, passes through a ``cosmic jerk,'' then accelerates.
 But some features of a tachyon-dominated model are sufficiently distinct from those of the standard model that the two possibilities might be distinguished observationally.
-In this letter we examine the distance-redshift relation of such a model, which might be compared with observations of standard candles.
+As a demonstration of concept, the distance-redshift relation of such a model is compared here with some observations of Type~Ia supernovae.
+Other measures of the \emph{third} time derivative of the cosmic scale factor---the true cosmic jerk---might be found to test a tachyonic-dark-matter hypothesis.

 \keywords{cosmology, dark energy, dark matter, tachyons, distance-redshift relation}